John Swanwick

 John Swanwick (1760 – August 1, 1798) was an American merchant, poet and politician.
-He served in the Pennsylvania General Assembly and from 1795 to 1798 served in the United States representative from Pennsylvania in the 4th and 5th congresses.
+He served in the Pennsylvania General Assembly and from 1795 to 1798, and served as the United States representative from Pennsylvania in the 4th and 5th congresses.

 Early life and career

 Born in Liverpool, England, Swanwick and his family left England for the American colonies about 1770, settling in Caln Township in Chester County.
 His father was appointed as the commander of a revenue cutter, responsible for enforcing customs on the Delaware River.

 In 1774, he became an apprentice to financier Robert Morris.
 1781, he was appointed as the Receiver of Continental Taxes for Pennsylvania.
 His work for Morris later earned him a junior partnership in the firm.

 While Morris trusted Swanwick at the company, he was not entirely trusted during the American Revolution or in the newly independent United States.
 John’s father, Richard, was a staunch loyalist, which resulted in the senior Swanwick being forced to flee to New York after the British evacuation from Philadelphia, returning in 1783.
 In 1778, Swanwick was accused of forwarding secrets to the British via his exiled father.
 An investigation cleared him and Swanwick joined the second militia of the Sixth Battalion.
 However, even after the Revolution, he was accused of having British sympathies and wavering loyalty to the United States.

 When the Bank of North America was established by Alexander Hamilton, Swanwick joins his partners, Morris and Thomas Willing in investing in the bank’s shares.
 While Willing served as the bank’s president, Swanwick ran much of the merchant operations of Willing, Morris and Swanwick.